flaviocopes/vuehandbook/19-vue-components-communication/index.md

 </script>
 ```

-and retrieve them in the parent:
+and retrieve them from the parent:

 ```html
 <template>